Donatooooooo/CardioTrack/models/README.md

 ### Datasets
 The evaluation was performed using 276 of 918 (30%) observations of the Kaggle's [Heart Failure Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction), which contains clinical data from both healthy individuals and patients diagnosed with heart failure.
 ### Motivation
 This dataset was chosen because it provides a comprehensive set of relevant clinical features that capture key cardiovascular risk factors, enabling the model to perform early detection of heart failure in individual patients.
-Its publicly available nature ensures ransparency.
+Its publicly available nature ensures transparency.
 ### Preprocessing
 Before evaluation, the data was preprocessed as follows:
 - Normalization of continuous features using a Standard Scaler.